Muslim MP called ‘terrorist, pimp’ by BJP member inside India’s parliament

 Modi’s lesson from Israel: Demolish Muslim homes, erase their history

-“You extremist… I am telling you, you circumcised,” the parliamentarian from the South Delhi constituency in the Indian capital said, using a slur often used for Muslims in India.
+“You extremist… I am telling you, you circumcised,” the parliamentarian from the South Delhi constituency in the Indian capital said in Hindi, using a slur often used for Muslims in India.

 “I will see this mulla outside,” said Bidhuri in an apparent threat at the end of a viral video, as at least two senior BJP leaders and former union ministers laughed, sitting next to him.